Australia nursing home worker jailed for murdering residents

 The offences were aggravated by the “extreme breach of trust” involved as well as the victims’ vulnerability, the judge said.

-Hulme, who heard Davis’s trial without a jury, said text messages David sent to colleagues suggested foreknowledge that two his victims, Kelly and Manuel, were about to die.
+Hulme, who heard Davis’s trial without a jury, said text messages Davis sent to colleagues suggested foreknowledge that two of his victims, Kelly and Manuel, were about to die.

 None of the victims needed insulin.